ayanchavand/DisCat/README.md

 - **OkHttp:** A robust HTTP client for making network requests, ensuring smooth communication with APIs.

-- **Coroutines:** Leveraging Kotlin coroutines for asynchronous programming, enabling responsive UI and efficient network requests.

 - **Gson:** A library for JSON serialization and deserialization, crucial for handling API responses.

-### Architecture

-CatApp follows the Model-View-ViewModel (MVVM) architecture, promoting separation of concerns and maintainability.

-- **Model:** Represents the data and business logic of the application, including classes for API data (CatData, DogData) and data parsing functions.

-- **View:** Represents the UI components, implemented in XML layout files.

-- **ViewModel:** Acts as an intermediary between the Model and the View, handling UI-related logic and exposing data to the UI.

-### Asynchronous Programming

-Coroutines are employed to perform asynchronous tasks, such as fetching images from APIs.
-This ensures a responsive user interface and optimal network request handling.

 ## Getting Started